Rachel Weisz: 2000s

-In 2000, she portrayed Petula in the film Beautiful Creatures, followed by 2001's Enemy at the Gates, and the 2002 comedy-drama About a Boy, with Hugh Grant, based on Nick Hornby's 1998 novel.
+In 2000, she portrayed Petula in the film Beautiful Creatures, followed by her portrayal of Tania Chernova in 2001's Enemy at the Gates, and the 2002 comedy-drama About a Boy, with Hugh Grant, based on Nick Hornby's 1998 novel.
 In 2003, she played Marlee in the adaptation of John Grisham's legal thriller novel The Runaway Jury; and starred in the film adaptation of the romantic comedy-drama play The Shape of Things.